conornally/starbug2/README.md

    --> Single run commands
        --init                     : Initialise Starbug (post install)
-       --generate-psf             : Generate ALL the PSF files to "PSFDIR" --local-param              : Make a local copy of the default parameter file --generate-region   a.fits : Make a ds9 region file with a detection file --clean-table       a.fits : Clean up an individual table --generate-run      *.fits : Generate a simple run script --version                  : Print starbug2 version
+       --local-param              : Make a local copy of the default parameter file --update-param             : Update an out-of-date local parameter file --generate-psf             : Generate ALL the PSF files to "STARBUG_DATDIR" --generate-region   a.fits : Make a ds9 region file with a detection file --generate-run      *.fits : Generate a simple run script --clean-table       a.fits : Clean up an individual table --version                  : Print starbug2 version

    --> typical runs
       $~ starbug2 -vD -p file.param image.fits      //Source detect on image with a parameter file
       $~ starbug2 -vDM -n4 images*.fits             //Source detect and match outputs of a list of images
       $~ starbug2 -vd image-ap.fits -BP image.fits  //PSF photometry on an image with a source file (image-ap.fits)

 ```

 See [starbug-manual](https://github.com/conornally/starbug2/blob/main/docs/starbug-manual.md) for more detailed instructions.